Affording an R-MA Education

 Scholarships and Financial Aid are not available for the summer sessions.

 United Methodist Scholarships: Through R-MA's affiliation with the United Methodist Church (UMC), we offer scholarships to families who are members of the UMC.
 A letter from the pastor of the family's church must verify membership.
-The average scholarship is 10% of tuition (20% for children of United Methodist ministers).
+The scholarship amount is $2,000 per year.

-Multiple Family Member Discount: R-MA gives a 10% tuition discount to families with two or more students attending R-MA.
+Sibling Scholarship: R-MA gives a $2,000 scholarship to families with two or more students attending R-MA.
 The first student pays full price.
-Each additional student receives a 10% discount on tuition.
+Each additional student receives a $2,000 scholarship on tuition.

 Randolph-Macon Academy’s financial aid to qualified students is provided through financial support from endowment funds, foundations, and generous donors.
 R-MA distributes financial aid funds based upon demonstrated financial need and uses a uniform methodology to assess annually, in a consistent and equitable manner, each family’s ability to pay for education.
 R-MA does not discriminate in the administration of its financial aid policies.